an-nikol/game_rock_paper_scissors/README.md

  * Scissors beat Paper
  * Paper beats Rock

 The player chooses one of the available options and the computer **randomly** makes a choice as well.
-Then, the program **keeps track of the current score.** When the **neccessary number of wins** is reached by one of the parties, the program **prints the finals result and reveals the winner**.
+Then, the program **keeps track of the current score.** When the **neccessary number of wins** is reached by one of the parties, the program **prints the final result and reveals the winner**.

 ## Input
 First, the player is prompted to enter one of the two options: